DimaJoyti/go-coffee/dao/docs/PHASE_6_COMPLETION_SUMMARY.md

-# Phase 6: AI Integration & Optimization - COMPLETION SUMMARY 🤖
+# 6: AI Integration & Optimization - COMPLETION SUMMARY 🤖

 ## 🎯 Overview

-**Phase 6: AI Integration & Optimization has been successfully completed!** This phase has transformed the Developer DAO Platform into an intelligent, AI-powered ecosystem that provides unprecedented automation, optimization, and insights across all aspects of the platform.
+**6: AI Integration & Optimization has been successfully completed!** This has transformed the Developer DAO Platform into an intelligent, AI-powered ecosystem that provides unprecedented automation, optimization, and insights across all aspects of the platform.

 ## ✅ Complete AI Implementation Delivered